randomtruffles/Dominion_League/faq.md

 You can see a list of past Tier Championships winners in the tournament's [Hall of Fame](https://docs.google.com/spreadsheets/d/e/2PACX-1vTjX8RFvFhzBmprtZQQ_CQr1omQnF2S1gIb5bBAyQvvqfOgBcBu1dCJtHPtO21Hc6yTvzhIQbdSQAKx/pubhtml?gid=0).

+#### How were the numeric values for the [play speed rules](/rules#3.5) chosen?

+The League collected play speed data across all matches from seasons 67 through 69, and used that data to inform the design of the play speed rules.

+The median time per decision across the League during that period was 3.??? seconds, which was rounded up to 3.5 seconds for simplicity.

+The 45 minute Adjusted Excess Time threshold was chosen in order to minimize the impact of the play speed rules.
+We believe that the vast majority of League matches are played at a reasonable pace, and only want to speed up the most extreme cases of slow play.
+A 45 minute Adjusted Excess Time threshold would have triggered play speed warnings for ??% of matches from seasons 67 through 69.

 ## 7. Miscellaneous

 #### What are the rules on etiquette?